alex/what-happens-when/README.rst

 The output tree (the "parse tree") is a tree of DOM element and attribute nodes.
 DOM is short for Document Object Model.
 It is the object presentation of the HTML document and the interface of HTML elements to the outside world like JavaScript.
 The root of the tree is the "Document" object.
-The DOM has an almost one-to-one relation to the markup.
+Prior of any manipulation via scripting, the DOM has an almost one-to-one relation to the markup.

 **The parsing algorithm**